cremalab/docs/README.md

 ### Simplicity

 Simplicity, the heart of our coding standards.
 We strive to eliminate waste, which includes unnecessary code, delayed feedback, and excessive processes.
 By creating straightforward solutions and keeping our code and processes uncluttered, we maintain focus on delivering valuable software to our clients efficiently.

-### Building Quality

 We appreciate the concept of "deep" modules, simple interfaces that encapsulate complex implementations.

+### Quality

 We build quality into our software from the start, guided by the pricinple that we should leave the codebase better than we found it.
 We combat complexity, keep modules/functions/classes focused, and do our best to write code that is robust, secure, and easy to understand.

-### Readability, Elegance, and Pragmatism
+The code we write is supported by automated integration tests and code analysis tools.

+### Readability

 Our code should be readable not only to the author but to the entire team.
 This readability, together with elegance and effective use of design patterns, contributes to a codebase that is easy to maintain and extend over time.
 We embrace the idea of being a catalyst for change, seeking to continuously improve and adapt to evolving requirements and environments.

-### Altruistic Code and Continuous Learning
+### Continuous Learning

 Our code is altruistic; it not only fulfills its purpose but also considers its impact on existing code and future developments.
-We adopt a continuous learning mindset, viewing every project as an opportunity to improve our practices and the codebase.
+We adopt a continuous learning mindset, viewing every project and iteration as an opportunity to improve our practices and the codebase.

 ### Code Reviews and Collaboration